Skip to content

 #5.
 Risk Management Protocols

 Vendors can expose your organization to various risks, such as supply chain disruptions, financial instability, or non-compliance with regulations.
-Therefore, your vendor management policy must include a risk management framework.
-The following steps can help mitigate risks:
+Therefore, your vendor management policy must include a vendor risk management framework.

 • Risk Assessment: Conduct risk assessments for each vendor based on factors such as their financial health, data security, and regulatory compliance.